Then I heard the Lord asking, “Whom should I send as a messenger to this people? Who will go for us?”

 - Isaiah 6:8 NLT

-It’s a bold and daring invitation: step out of our comfort zone and share the most important message anyone could ever hear.
+It’s a very bold and daring invitation: step out of our comfort zone and share the most important message anyone could ever hear.

 How much the God who created the universe loves us.
 How we’ve fallen short and created a gap between us and God.
 How Jesus’ death, resurrection, and restoration of this world and the hearts of man has shaped us for eternity.
 What He means to us at a personal level, how we trust Him with everything and live for Him.